qmk/qmk_firmware/keyboards/evk/evk_1dot3/keymaps/default/readme.md

-# The default keymap for maxipad
+# The default keymap for dactyl_left